tknarr/PyAuth/README.rst

 `RFC 6238 <https://tools.ietf.org/html/rfc6238>`_ (support for the HOTP algorithm outlined in `RFC 4226 <https://tools.ietf.org/html/rfc4226>`_ is planned).

-Secrets are encrypted in the database using AES encryption in CBC mode.
-There is no option for storing unencrypted secrets.
-If you were using an older beta version of this program, you will be prompted for a password and upon first save the secrets will be encrypted using it.
+Secrets are encrypted using AES256, there is no option for storing unencrypted secrets.
+If you were using an older beta version, you will be prompted for a password and the stored secrets will be migrated to the current encryption without requiring any more user intervention.

 PyPI page: `https://pypi.python.org/pypi/PyAuth <https://pypi.python.org/pypi/PyAuth>`_